Tata 1mg logocart

 See more

-This is a blood test that measures the level of IgG antibodies against the Aspergillus fungus, helping assess past exposure or long-term infection.
+This is a blood test that measures the level of IgG antibodies against the Aspergillus fumigatus fungus, helping assess past exposure, allergic sensitization, or long-term infection.
 The results do not confirm an active infection on their own and are interpreted alongside clinical symptoms and other investigations.

-Your doctor may recommend it if you have a persistent cough, breathing difficulty, or symptoms suggesting a long-term fungal lung infection.
+Your doctor may recommend it if you have a persistent cough, breathing difficulty, or symptoms suggesting a long-term fungal lung disease, especially if you have asthma, cystic fibrosis, or another chronic lung condition.

 A phlebotomist (blood collection professional) will clean your skin using an antiseptic alcohol cotton swab or wipe and take blood samples from your vein using a needle.

-No, the Aspergillosis - IgG antibody test is generally safe with minimal risks.
+No, the Allergy Specific IgG - Aspergillus fumigatus, Serum test is generally safe with minimal risks.
 However, you may feel slight discomfort during blood sample collection, but the chances of serious complications are very rare.

-Aspergillosis can present in several forms, such as allergic bronchopulmonary aspergillosis (ABPA), aspergilloma (fungus ball), and invasive aspergillosis.
+Aspergillosis can present in several forms, such as allergic bronchopulmonary aspergillosis (ABPA), chronic pulmonary aspergillosis (CPA), aspergilloma (fungus ball), and invasive aspergillosis.
 The type depends on the individual’s health status and how the Aspergillus fungus interacts with the body.

 Tata 1mg ensures accurate lab test results through certified laboratories that use advanced technology and adhere to stringent quality control measures.
 This commitment to high standards guarantees reliable results.

-Aspergillosis - IgG antibody test price for other cities
+Allergy Specific IgG - Aspergillus fumigatus, Serum test price for other cities

 How does home sample collection work?